Articles

 • A way to integrate two tools in one: An email marketing tool and a social media scheduler

 Apart from allowing you to schedule, post, and check the engagement of your posts, Constant Contact also lets you share emails to your social media channels.
 This is a great way to promote your newsletter on social platforms and generate more subscribers.
-If you’re already paying for a separate social media scheduling tool then you can save money by investing in an ESP that has this feature built in.
+If you’re already paying for a separate social media scheduling tool, then you can save money by investing in an ESP that has this feature built in.

 Constant Contact may not be for you if…